Hpmanen-dev/Pig-Game/README.md

-roll | r                    Roll the dice hold | h                    Hold the points exit                        Exit the game cheat                       Gives you 100 points
+roll | r                    Roll the dice hold | h                    Hold the points exit                        Exit the game cheat                       Gives you 100 points and you win the game immediately intelligence (number)       Changes the intelligence of the computer (Only numbers between 1 - 3 will work.) leaderboard                 Shows the leaderboard/highscore
 ```

 ## Computer Logic